 Amanda Vance, Tribal Chairperson

 William Vance, Tribal Vice-Chairperson/Treasurer

-Ronnie Vance, Tribal Secretary
+Victoria Martin, Tribal Secretary

 The namesake for the Augustine Tribe and Reservation was Captain Vee-Vee Augustine who was born in the year 1820.
 Notes from early explorers indicated that the Cahuilla People were flourishing in the area at this time with 22 villages.
 In 1856 surveyors with the United States Land Office noted on their maps an important Cahuilla Village that would later be designated as the Augustine Reservation.
 At the time this village-site was known as “Temal Wakhish.”
 In the Cahuilla language “temal” means “earth,” and “wakhish” means “dry.”
 The name Temal Wakhish, or “dry earth,” described the harsh desert landscape in which the Cahuilla People lived.
 Later Temal Wakhish was commonly referred to by the Spanish name “La Mesa.”